Feira de São Martinho

 Feira de São Martinho is a traditional fair that exists for hundreds of years (already since 1662).
 It is one of the oldest traditions in the Algarve.
 Literally, Feira de São Martinho translates as the fair of Saint Martin.
 The aim of the fair is to remind people that good deeds are not forgotten.
 It is a great fair which shows another side of the Algarve, one that many tourists do not get to see.
 Especially kids love this fair.

 Expect a lot of entertainment and exhibitors.
 When it comes to street food, this fair’s main traditions are eating roasted chestnuts and drinking the first of the year’s wine.
 When you enter the fair, you will smell the scent of roasted chestnuts.
 For € 2, you can get a dozen chestnuts.
 Other delicacies you can try are chorizo bread, bifanas, farturas, octopus and bifanas.
 Also, you can find many stalls selling shoes, handbags, jewellery, toys and much more.
 There is a big ferris wheel and other things to keep you entertained, such as music and bumper cars.

 For a preview of the event, check out the video below.

 The fair takes place in Portimão, at the Fair and Exhibition Centre.
 The exact address is:

 Caldeira do Moinho

-In 2019, the fair is held from November 8-17.
-This is the 357th edition.
+In 2021, the dates for the fair are still currently unknown.
+In previous years, the fair was held from November 8-17.
 During weekdays, it starts at 4 PM and lasts until 1 AM.
 On Saturdays and Sundays, the fair already opens at 10 AM.
 The main day (Saint Martin’s day) is November 11.

 What is the entrance fee?